peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number rounded to the closest value representable in the given precision.
+* An arbitrary-precision decimal number rounded to the closest value representable in the specified precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the specified exponent when rounding, and the specified exponent is outside the valid range of the arithmetic context.

 ### RoundToExponent